Can You Take Too Much Collagen?

 It may seem like you are going against the grain by not taking collagen supplements.

-Although there are many established benefits to these supplements, the reality is that not everyone needs, or would benefit from, additional collagen.
+Although there are many established benefits to collagen supplements, the reality is that not everyone needs, or would benefit from, taking collagen supplements.

-As we get older, our body begins to produce less of this protein which can result in fine lines and wrinkles, joint pain, and more.
+As we get older, our body's collagen levels begin decline, which can result in fine lines and wrinkles, joint pain, and more.

-Those who are younger and don’t fall into this category likely don’t need a collagen supplement.
-Their body is probably producing enough already and any additional collagen won’t provide any further benefits.
+Those who are younger and don't fall into this category likely don't need a collagen supplement.
+Their body is probably producing enough already and any additional collagen may not provide any further benefits.

-On the flip side, If you fall into the category of those over 40 with any one of the above lifestyle factors, you will likely benefit from a collagen supplement.
+On the other hand, if you fall into the category of those over 40 with any one of the above lifestyle factors, you will likely benefit from a collagen supplement.

-Unfortunately there is no way to test your collagen levels however, there are some signs that you might be low including loss of skin integrity such as sagging, creping, or wrinkled skin, joint pain, and stiffness, to name a few [5].
+Although there is no way to test your collagen levels, there are some signs that you might be low such as sagging or wrinkled skin, joint pain, and stiffness, to name a few [3].

 How Much Collagen Should I Take Per Day?